-In addition to the 150 probabilistically selected sites, ten estuarine restoration project sites were selected in the San Francisco Bay, Central Coast, and South Coast regions of the State, respectively (N =30), and assessed using CRAM.
+Ten estuarine restoration projects were selected in the San Francisco Bay, Central Coast, and South Coast regions of the State, respectively (n= 30), and assessed using CRAM.
 The North Coast region was not included in this phase of the survey.
 The lack of comprehensive project inventories for all regions except the Central Coast prevented the use of a probabilistic approach for selecting the projects, thus the projects included in this survey were not considered representative of the population of projects as a whole and were considered as case studies to demonstrate how project and ambient assessment can be used in concert.
 Furthermore, because the survey included sites of special interest to regional coastal zone managers, sites were not standardized by size, type, and age since restoration.
 Projects larger than two CRAM assessment areas (larger than 2.0 ha) required multiple assessments, based on the guidance for project assessment (Collins et al. 2007).
 In these cases, attribute scores were averaged to generate an overall project index score.